Modular Jump Gaussian Processes: Modular Jump Gaussian Processes

 Figure \ref{fig:hists} provides similar views for three other examples entertained in our empirical work in Section \ref{sec:results}, including our motivating real-data set (right panel).
 In these plots, we also include lines showing the two-component Gaussian mixture estimated by EM.
 Like the Phantom, the Star example (left panel) is relatively simple.
 Visual partitioning would have sufficed.
 The other two benefit from a deliberate, model-based approach.
 In both of these examples (middle and right panels), it may well be that more than two components (or non-Gaussian ones) would be preferable.
 However, we aim to show that a crude marginal ``partition'' is powerful when this information is reincorporated spatially, which we describe next.

 Let $c_i \in \{1, 2\}$, $i=1,\dots,N$ denote the level learned for each $y_i \in Y_N$ via model based clustering, with vector $C_N$ holding all $N$ levels.
 For example, we could have $c_i = 2$ correspond to ``yellow'' and 1 for ``red'', or vice-versa.
 Then, pair these with inputs $X_N$ to form $(X_N, C_N)$, comprising ``data'' for a spatial classification task.
 Here we shall write $\hat{f}(\cdot) = \mathrm{class}(X_N, C_N)$, generically, for the predictive equations of a fitted, spatial classification.
 One option is (basis-expanded) linear logistic regression, or logistic GP classification \citep[e.g][Chapter 3]{williams2006gaussian}.
-Any accurate method will do; our preferred implementation is detailed in Section \ref{sec:results}.
+Any classification method works, although the accuracy of a particular method on a particular data set should be tested, for example by evaluating classification accuracy on $X_N$, before proceeding.
+Our preferred implementation is detailed in Section \ref{sec:results}.
 We may then use $\hat{f}$ to predict component membership at testing locations $\mathcal{X}$: $\hat{f}(x)=\mathbb{P}(y(x) = 1)$ for any $x \in \mathcal{X}$.
-Predicted probabilities for the Phantom data are shown in the left panel of Figure \ref{fig:mjgp}.
+Predicted probabilities for the Phantom data are shown in the left panel of Figure \ref{fig:mjgp} with the manifold of discontinuity overlaid.

 The other panels will be discussed momentarily, in Section \ref{sec:feat}.
 Observe how the contours in this plot are similar in shape to the original data [see Figure \ref{fig:phantom}], with values close to 0 in deeply yellow regions and values close to 1 in deeply red regions.
 In particular, note that $\hat{f}(x) = 0.5$ for locations $x$ near the manifold of discontinuity, where component membership is least certain.